 \subsection{Further gate elimination}

-After recompiling $\mathcal{A}\ket{\text{in}}$ into $\mathcal{B}(\vec{\phi}) \ket{\text{in}}$, we can attempt to further shrink the circuit by eliminating gates with small parameters (thus deviating from the user-specified template).
-We choose a parameter $\phi_j$ whose current value $\phi_j=\delta$ is closest to $0$ (or more strictly, since we may be dealing with periodic functions, we identify $j$ for which $g^B_j(\phi_j)$ is closest to the identity).
-We then continue our imaginary-time evolution under modified variational equations, where we additionally constrain
+After recompiling $\mathcal{A}\ket{\text{in}}$ into $\mathcal{B}(\vec{\phi}) \ket{\text{in}}$ using the above methods, we can attempt to further shrink the circuit by eliminating gates with small parameters (thus deviating from the user-specified template).
+We choose the parameter $\phi_j$ whose current value $\phi_j=\delta$ is closest to $0$ (or more strictly, since we may be dealing with periodic functions, we identify $j$ for which $g^B_j(\phi_j)$ is closest to the identity).
+We then continue our imaginary-time evolution under modified variational equations, where we additionally constrain that within each iteration,

 Here $N$ limits the change in $\phi_j$ in a single iteration.
 This simultaneously drives $\phi_j$ toward zero while retaining the pressure toward the ground state.
-Generally we will reach $\dot{\phi}_j=0$ having suffered a small penalty in energy (and thus fidelity of the new circuit).
-Once zero is reached, we remove gate $g^B_j$ and then repeat the process.
+Generally we will reach ${\phi}_j=0$ having suffered a small penalty in energy (and thus fidelity of the new circuit).
+Once zero is reached, we remove gate $g^B_j = \mathbb{1}$ and then repeat the process.
 This continues until the energy has unacceptably risen.
 What is `unacceptable' will depend on the application, but for the examples here we set the threshold to be twice the gap between true ground and the original energy of $\mathcal{B}^{-1} \mathcal{A} \ket{\text{in}}$ under $\hat{H}_{\text{rec}}$.
-In other words, we permit the energy defect to double in return for circuit compression.
+In other words, we permit the energy defect to double in return for reducing the number of gates in the output circuit.
+We found this threshold enabled excellent circuit compression despite only a modest reduction in fidelity.
 We emphasise that this entire phase is an optional post-process after the main recompilation.
-We denote the resulting circuit of this additional gate elimination process as $\mathcal{B}_{\text{elim}}$.
+We will denote the resulting circuit of this additional gate elimination process as $\mathcal{B}_{\text{elim}}$.